kennith/blog/_posts/2022-12-31-recap-of-2022-and-look-ahead-to-2023.markdown

 ---
-title: A Recap of 2022
+title: Recap of 2022 and Look Ahead to 2023
 layout: post
 categories: ["thoughts", "recap"]
 ---